-Over the last decade Ari Lankin has firmly established painted languages exploring abstraction, concepts, and observation.
+Over the last decade Ari Lankin has firmly established painted languages exploring abstraction, concepts, and realism.
 His signature style of expressionistic abstraction is open to subjective interpretation and drenched in visual sensation.
 Paint handling and exploration of the picture plane are crucial aspects of his search.

 His interest in material, process, and event production have led him to collaborations with Adidas, MTV x Trojan, Burt’s Bees, Red Bull, and assisting Tino Sehgal at the Guggenheim Museum in New York.
 Using his unique skill set and experience he has created one-of-a-kind programming for these companies that incorporate his art making and event production.

 He worked at the Guggenheim for over seven years as an educator spending countless hours engaged with art objects and patrons.
 His interest in other artists and art history is passionate.

 Lankin lives in Manhattan where he has had his studio in East Harlem for the past ten years.

 International location specific paintings and project commissions available.
 Collect safely and securely from anywhere in the world.

 No project commission is too large or too small if the spark is there.